 Strawberries are not recommended for the first year;

 Stick with breast milk or infant formula until your child’s first birthday.
 Your baby can’t digest the protein in cow’s milk for the first year, it doesn’t have all the nutrients he needs, and it contains minerals in amounts that can damage infant kidneys.

 If you’re concerned that your baby may be prone to allergies because of it runs in your family, you might choose to delay the introduction of other commonly allergenic foods such as corn, soy, chocolate until your baby reaches their first birthday.

 If you are prone to allergies and you are breastfeeding, avoid nuts and possibly eggs and milk in your own diet to help delay or prevent allergies in your baby.
-For help making this decision about what can’t babies eat in their first year, talk to your child’s doctor or see forbidden baby foods.
+For help making this decision about what can’t babies eat in their first year, talk to your child’s doctor.